 The shift is approximately from 6:00 AM to 9:30 AM and 2:00 PM to 5:30 PM.

 The shift is from 4:00 PM to 12:30 AM with 30 minutes for dinner and two 15-minute paid breaks.

 Daily shift is the school hours of the building the paraprofessional is assigned.
 Competitive wages

 Food Service (substitute Food Service)

 Daily shift is the school lunch hours of the building the staff member is assigned.
 Competitive wages

-Dear Milan Area Schools Community,
+Hello Milan Area Schools Families,

 The city of Milan, which encompasses a total of 3.4 square miles, was founded in 1831 and is located in the Southeastern Counties of Washtenaw and Monroe in the State of Michigan.
 Located between the cultural and commercial hubs of Ann Arbor, MI and Toledo, OH, Milan has both rural and suburban areas.

 The Milan School District embraces nearly 90 square miles and serves households in both Washtenaw and Monroe Counties.
 The district is proud to note that its staff is made up of both veteran teachers and those new to the profession, all of whom are highly qualified.
 The four school buildings that comprise the Milan Area School District operate as schools-of-choice facilities and consistently enroll students from four surrounding counties.
-The district offers exceptional educational programs to over 2,200 students ranging from preschool age to grade twelve.
+The district offers exceptional educational programs to approximately 2,000 students ranging from preschool age to grade twelve.

 The community is proud of the scholastic and extracurricular accomplishments of its students.
 School activities serve as an important part of the overall student experience and provide social activities for the entire community.